Configuring Abel to use bell sensors

 For each bell you want to connect to Abel:

 Note.
-The mapped bell numbers do not refer to the numerical values of Abel's bells - so if you have an external bell mapped to bell number 1, this does not mean that external bell is always going to ring as the Treble in Abel.
-The mappings refer to the manual bells i.e. the bells you select as being the ones you actually ring.
+If you have an external bell mapped to bell number 1, this does not mean that external bell is always going to ring as the Treble in Abel.
+It just makes it the first manual bell, and you can choose which of Abel's bells it rings.
 So, if you have only one external bell connected to Abel, configure this to map to bell number 1.
 Then, when you select a method to ring, you can choose to ring the 4th or the tenor if you like, without having to change configurations.
-Similarly, if you have 6 bells connected, configure them as bells 1-6, not as bells 11-16.
+Similarly, if you have 6 bells connected, configure them as bells 1-6.
 And if you're using David Bagley's Multi-Bell Interface, again you must use the lowest numbered bells.

 This control lets you choose a debounce period, in milliseconds.
 This is useful if you have simple mechanical switches for your external bells or controls, since Abel will ignore signals that arrive within this configured number of milliseconds.
 The maximum value is 100 milliseconds and the default value 20 milliseconds, though these figures are rather approximate.
 If you find that your bells ring several times instead of just once when you use external bells, you can try increasing the debounce period.